HackBulgaria/NodeJS-1/README.md

  * Building web apps with ExpressJS.
  * MongoDB and Mongoose
  * Continuous communication between server and client.
 Long polling, WebSockets, socket.io.
 Make a real-time multiplayer game server.

+## Slides
+The slides from the courses can be found on [the GitHub page of the course](http://hackbulgaria.github.io/NodeJS-1/)